docent-net/renemoser.net/source/_posts/2014-04-28-manage-bind-and-zones-files-using-ansible.md

 ## Playbook

-The play is farly simple, just a simple template task.
-But the task is set up to run on localhost.
+The play is farly simple, just a template task.
+But notice the task is set up to run on localhost, so it would only run once at a time and on your local machine.

 ~~~
 {% verbatim %}---